 One of the challenges of writing blog posts that explore root causes of brain related symptoms is that what we are learning is constantly evolving.
 There's so much we still and will never know.
 Another challenge - everything is interconnected.
 The best I can do is to write about these root causes separately.
 While some contributing factors can occur in parallel, one condition is often leading to other downstream conditions that themselves contribute to things like depressed mood, anxiety, mood swings, brain fog/inattention and so forth.

 Mold toxicity is a perfect example.
 It can contribute to Pyrrole Disorder due the stress it puts on the body.
 It can lead to elevated copper by overwhelming one of the antioxidants in the body that regulates copper.
 Because it interferes with the immune system, it can lead to a susceptibility to candida/yeast, Lyme and its co-infections.
-It also frequently worsens Mast Cell Activation (see my last post).
+It also frequently worsens mast cell activation (see last post).
 I consider it a root of the roots.
 In my daily work, I find mold toxicity to be very common.
 Here’s why -

 It is estimated that 50% of buildings have water damage.
 Where there is water damage and retained moisture, there is an ideal medium for toxic mold to grow rapidly and produce spores which carry toxins.
 It isn’t just the infamous black mold, or Stachybotrys that’s a problem.
 Aspergillus, Penicillium, Fusarium, and Chaetonium also make toxins that can be acquired through inhalation, ingestion or through the skin.
 Mold in buildings is often not visible.
 It can be in a crawl space, an attic, behind a wall, or under a sink.
 It can be within a component of an air conditioning system or even duct work.
 The spores can disseminate easily.
 They don’t necessarily stay, for example, in a damp basement.
-Outside mold has checks and balances and also isn’t concentrated in a contained space.
+Outside mold typically has checks and balances and also isn’t concentrated in a contained space.
 While it can cause problems with mold allergy, it doesn't necessarily contribute to mold toxicity in the way that mold from water damage buildings does.

 Once acquired, the toxins enter cells and start an inflammatory process and make it harder for the body to detoxify.
 There’s evidence that mold can colonize the sinuses and possibly the gastrointestinal tract.
 This would explain why for many people, simply getting out of a moldy environment is not enough to alleviate symptoms.
 Not only do they continue to have toxicity, they may also be harboring toxin producing mold.
 If that wasn’t enough, some will also have mold allergy.